Patronages of Saint George: Western Christianity

 Two parishes are dedicated to Saint George in Malta and Gozo, the Parish of Qormi, Malta and the Parish of Victoria, Gozo.
 Besides being the patron of Victoria where a St. George's Basilica, Malta is dedicated to him, St George is the protector of the island Gozo.

 In Lithuania, Saint George is the second most important patron saint, after Saint Casimir.
-His cult spread throughout Lithuania in the 15th century as a compromise to the former rituals to the pagan spring god Pergrubis, owing to the fact that his feast day in mainly Roman Catholic Lithuania, as in the rest of the Western Church, falls on 23 April.
+His cult spread throughout Lithuania in the 15th century as a compromise to the former rituals to the pagan spring god Pergrubis, since his feast day in mainly Roman Catholic Lithuania, as in the rest of the Western Church, falls on 23 April.
 For most of Lithuania's modern history, the day was celebrated by farmers with offerings of animals in churches and the baking of special bread.

 Today several Lithuanian towns, including Marijampolė, Prienai and Varniai, display Saint George on their coats of arms.

 Topical patronages

 Scouting

 St George's Day is also celebrated with parades in those countries of which he is the patron saint.
 Also, St George is the patron saint of Scouting.
 On St George's Day (or the closest Sunday), Scouts in some countries choose to take part in a parade and some kind of church service in which they renew their Scout Promise.
 In the United States, both the Episcopal Church and the Catholic Church (in both the Roman Rite and in Eastern Rites) offer a Saint George Award to adults; the Baden-Powell Scouts' Association holds St. George's Scout as their highest youth award; Orthodox Churches offer a Saint George Award to both Cub Scouts and Brownie Girl Scouts.

 St George is the patron saint of the Boy Scouts of America.
 As with many other NATO countries, St. George is the patron saint of the U.S. Army's Armor Branch.